 In 2015 we were able to win two new partners for our project in Afghanistan in Nooria Zia and Dr. Wahed Ershad in Mazar-i-Sharif.
 The two surgeons were trained in cleft surgery for three months in our Indian cleft center in Visakhapatnam.

-The suffering of children in Afghanistan is still great.
-Cleft children suffer particularly, they have little chance to receive a safe operation.
+Children in Afghanistan still suffer terribly.
+Cleft children suffer particularly: they have little chance to receive a safe operation in the country.
 Please help these children with your donation.
 Every child counts!